Memphis, Tennessee: Government

 Beginning in 1963, Memphis adopted a mayor-council form of government, with 13 City Council members, six elected at-large from throughout the city and seven elected from geographic districts.
 Following passage of the Voting Rights Act of 1965, civil rights activists challenged the at-large electoral system in court because it made it more difficult for the minority to elect candidates of their choice; at-large voting favored candidates who could command a majority across the city.
 In 1995, the city adopted a new plan.
 The 13 Council positions are elected from nine geographic districts: seven are single-member districts and two elect three members each.

-Paul Young, a Democrat, is the city's mayor.
-He took office on January 1, 2024.
+The mayor is elected in a non-partisan election.
+The current mayor, Paul Young, is a Democrat and took office on January 1, 2024.

 Since the late 20th century, regional discussions have recurred on the concept of consolidating unincorporated Shelby County and Memphis into a metropolitan government, as Nashville-Davidson County did in 1963.
 Consolidation was a referendum item on the 2010 ballots in both the city of Memphis and Shelby County, under the state law for dual-voting on such measures.
 The referendum was controversial in both jurisdictions.
-Black leaders, including then-Shelby County Commissioner Joe Ford and national civil rights leader Al Sharpton, opposed the consolidation.
-According to the plaintiffs' expert, Marcus Pohlmann, these leaders "tried to turn that referendum into a civil rights issue, suggesting that for blacks to vote for consolidation was to give up hard-won civil rights victories of the past".

-In October 2010 before the vote, eight Shelby County citizens had filed a lawsuit in federal court against the state and the Shelby County Elections Commission against the dual-voting requirement.
-Plaintiffs argued that total votes for the referendum should have been counted together, rather than as separate elections.
+In October 2010 before the vote, eight Shelby County citizens had filed a lawsuit against the dual-voting requirement, arguing that total votes for the referendum should be counted together.
 City voters narrowly supported the measure for consolidation with 50.8% in favor; county voters overwhelmingly voted against the measure with 85% against.
-The state argued that with the election decided, the lawsuit should be dismissed, but the federal court disagreed.

-By late 2013, in pre-trial actions, both sides were trying to disqualify the other's experts, in discussions of whether regional voting revealed racial polarization, and whether voting on the referendum demonstrated racial bloc voting.
-"The experts for both sides have clashed on whether racial bloc voting is inevitable in local elections and whether that would require some kind of court remedy."

-The defendants' expert, Todd Donovan, did not think that polarized voting as revealed for political candidates meant that "African-American voters and white voters have polarized interests when it comes to referendum choices on government administration, taxation, service provision and other policy questions."
-He noted, "In the absence of distinct political interests that create polarized blocs of referendum voters defined by race, there is no cohesive racial minority voting interest that can be diluted by a referendum."
+In total voting, 64% of voters opposed the consolidation.
+In 2014, the federal district court dismissed the lawsuit, on the grounds that the referendum would have failed when both jurisdictions' votes were counted together.
+The U.S. Sixth District Court of Appeals upheld that decision.